sourcegraph/sourcegraph-public-snapshot/doc/admin/licensing/index.md

 License keys also need to be unique to a single instance of Sourcegraph.
 If the same license key is used across multiple instances, subsequent license checks will fail.
 If multiple license keys are required for dev/staging instances, contact customer support for additional license keys for these instances.

+## Upgrading to Sourcegraph 5.1

+When upgrading to Sourcegraph 5.1 while using the same license key on multiple instances (e.g. dev and prod), the first instance to be upgraded will claim the license key.

+When the second instance is upgraded while using the same license key, license verification will fail for that instance.
+Please make sure to contact customer support and request a new license key, so that different Sourcegraph instances all have unique license keys.

 ## FAQ

 ### We have set up a new Sourcegraph instance by replicating an existing instance, how can we generate a new site ID to ensure the instances are unique?